 Theorem 4.3.
-A skiplist containing n elements has expected size O(n) and the expected length of the search path for any particular element is at most $2 \log n + O(1)$ .
+A skiplist containing n elements has expected size O(n) and the expected length of the search path for any particular element is at most $2 \log n + O(1)$.

-Skiplists were introduced by Pugh [60] who also presented a number of applications and extensions of skiplists [59].
+Skiplists were introduced by Pugh [62] who also presented a number of applications and extensions of skiplists [61].
 Since then they have been studied extensively.
-Several researchers have done very precise analyses of the expected length and variance of the length of the search path for the ith element in a skiplist [45, 44, 56].
+Several researchers have done very precise analyses of the expected length and variance of the length of the search path for the ith element in a skiplist [45, 44, 58].
 Deterministic versions [53], biased versions [8, 26], and self-adjusting versions [12] of skiplists have all been developed.
-Skiplist implementations have been written for various languages and frameworks and have been used in open-source database systems [69, 61].
+Skiplist implementations have been written for various languages and frameworks and have been used in open-source database systems [71, 63].
 A variant of skiplists is used in the HP-UX operating system kernel's process management structures [42].
+Skiplists are even part of the Java 1.6 API [55].